gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-09/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   - On boot, `ssh-iam` now waits 90 seconds before executing to try to give other services (e.g. the EC2 metadata service) a chance to start.
-This should hopefully ensure that `ssh-iam` doesn't hit any errors when it configures SSH access on boot and you don't have to wait for the next cron job to run (by default, they run every 30m) before SSH access works.
+This should hopefully ensure that `ssh-iam` doesn&apos;t hit any errors when it configures SSH access on boot and you don&apos;t have to wait for the next cron job to run (by default, they run every 30m) before SSH access works.

 </div>